 Human studies have demonstrated the importance of microglia in MND.
 Post-mortem spinal cord from MND patients has been found to contain raised levels of Monocyte Chemoattractant Protein 1 (MCP-1; more commonly known as C-C Motif Chemokine Ligand 2 or CCL2), a key recruiter of microglia31.
 At sites of neuronal loss, immunohistochemistry for key markers of microglia/macrophages, Cluster of Differentiation (CD) 68 and Ionized calcium binding adaptor molecule 1(Iba1), reveals microglia that have transitioned from their ramified morphology to the ‘activated’ morphology described above31,54,55.

-A population of microglia, which are immunopositive for the hemopoetic transmembrane phosphoglycoprotein, CD34, have been observed in the ventral horn of sMND spinal cord56.
+A population of microglia, which are immunopositive for the haemopoetic transmembrane phosphoglycoprotein, CD34, have been observed in the ventral horn of sMND spinal cord56.
 In control cases, immunoreactivity for CD34 is restricted to the blood vessels and capillaries.
 However, in MND cases, CD34+ cells were found interspersed throughout the ventral horn forming clusters around motor neurons.
 These cells showed a rounded morphology, with a small subset staining positively for the microglial/ macrophage marker Iba1.
 These cells were also Ki67+, indicating these cells may represent an alternative, proliferative microglial phenotype.

 The presence of activated microglia is associated with a number of key pathological and clinical features of MND.
 Increased microglial activation has been observed in the key sites of neuronal degeneration, as indicated by increased expression of CD68 and Iba1 in post-mortem motor cortex and spinal cord, compared to control54.
 This has also been observed to a lesser extent in non-motor regions including the amygdala, hippocampus, and the middle frontal and superior temporal gyri54.
 Furthermore, the presence of Iba1+ microglia correlated with the extent of neuronal loss in the motor cortex, spinal cord and middle frontal gyrus, while increased microglial activation in the middle frontal cortex and superior temporal gyrus was associated with impaired executive function54.